Charles F. Mayer (railroad president): Career

 A member of Baltimore society, Mayer served on many charitable and educational boards and trusts, including those of Johns Hopkins University, the Western National Bank, and the Baltimore Steam Packet Company.
 A brother of the Masonic Order, Mayer also was a member of a number of clubs in Baltimore, such as the Merchants' Club, the Maryland Club, and the University Club.

+Personal life

+Mayer died on February 24, 1904, at his home on West Monument Street in Baltimore.
+He was buried in Green Mount Cemetery.